autonity/docs.autonity.org/reference/api/omission-accountability/index.md

 Usage and Examples illustrate using the Accountability Contract's generated ABI and the `aut` tool's `contract` command to call the Omission Accountability Contract address `0x684c903c66D69777377f0945052160C9f778d689`.
 See `aut contract call --help`.

 Usage and Examples assume the path to the ABI file has been set in `aut`'s configuration file `.autrc`.
-The `Accountability.abi` file is generated when building the client from source and can be found in your `autonity` installation directory at `./params/generated/OmissionAccountability.abi`.
+The `OmissionAccountability.abi` file is generated when building the client from source and can be found in your `autonity` installation directory at `./params/generated/OmissionAccountability.abi`.
 Alternatively, you can generate the ABI using the `abigen` `cmd` utility if you built from source (See [Install Autonity, Build from source code](/node-operators/install-aut/#install-source)).
 :::